-While it’s not as powerful or spacious as some higher-ranking SUVs, the all-new Buick Encore pleases test drivers with controlled handling and an attractive, feature-packed interior.
+While it’s not as powerful or spacious as some higher-ranking SUVs, the 2013 Buick Encore pleases test drivers with controlled handling and an attractive, feature-packed interior.

 - "The Buick Encore's impressive driving manners are a powerful endorsement, but this compact crossover's strongest selling point is actually its value.
 If you can afford to sacrifice some interior space compared to a Ford Escape, the Encore will reward you with a more opulent interior and more convenience features for a similar price." -- Automobile Magazine

 - "By blending new tech with old philosophy and adding a dash of styling and sportiness, plus a heavy hand of practicality and relative affordability (base prices start just south of 25K), Buick may finally have the recipe to conquer the younger generation of luxury CUV buyers while snaring a fair amount of empty-nesters as well." -- Motor Trend

 - "While making a successful entrance into one of the world's most hotly contested market segments will be no easy challenge, it appears the new Buick Encore is set to hit the showrooms fairly well prepared to do battle in this realm." -- Kelley Blue Book